sierraa/mojito/README.md

 ## Mojito

 Mojito aspires to be a mint-like budgeting tool minus Intuit.
-Currently it is a CLI tool I built to help with budgeting.
+Currently it is an unmaintained CLI tool I built to help with budgeting.

 ```bash
 % python3 mojito.py